arhat-dev/rs/README.md

 What you code, is actually a `renderer` with its usage specific to `foo`.

-Rendering suffix is there to help, it offers a way to make your yaml doc dynamic on its own, you control what you get in yaml rather than your compiled code.
+Rendering suffix is here to help, it offers a way to make your yaml doc dynamic on its own, you control what you get in yaml rather than your compiled code.

 ### How it looks?